 So, if you tick one or more of the boxes down the right side of this table, then chances are side loaders form a big part of your transport costs.

 Number of Containers Low High

 To avoid these costs, you might consider investing in your own, on-site container lift solution, such as a heavy forklift, reach stacker or straddle carrier.
 These machines give you independence and equip you to move containers around your site.
 But they're also costly to buy, expensive to maintain and they often need a hardstand concrete surface to run on.

 The good news is that a new range of container lift solutions has hit the market that avoid those issues and offer you serious cost saving opportunities, not to mention more independence and control over your container logistics.
 Here's a great example.

-Apple exporter T&G Global ships over 800 x 40' reefers per year from one of its New Zealand coolstores.
-Loading up to 20 containers per day during peak season, T&G needed a safe, efficient and reliable container handling system to transfer containers into position for loading.
+Apple exporter T&G Pipfruit ships over 800 x 40' reefers per year from one of its New Zealand coolstores.
+Loading up to 20 containers per day during peak season, T&G Pipfruit needed a safe, efficient and reliable container handling system to transfer containers into position for loading.
 Following successful trials, T&G ordered 2 x C-Lift A32s.
 To improve container turnaround times, the A32s will be fixed to the ground, rather than mobile units.

 BISON C-Lifts mean T&G Pipfruit is in full control of its export operation.
 It is no longer reliant on availability of side loaders from local haulage firms.
 And lower transport costs mean the C-Lifts will deliver a positive return on investment in 2.5 seasons.